 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A cyst on the vagina is a lump or bump filled with air, mucus, pus or other materials.
-Cysts on the vagina can be undetectable — as small as a pea — or as large as an orange.
-There are different causes and types of vaginal cysts.
-Most vaginal cysts are not harmful, but some may become painful if they get infected.
+A cyst on your vagina is a lump or bump filled with air, mucus, pus or other materials.
+Cysts on your vagina can be as small as a pea or as large as an orange.
+If you have a vaginal cyst, you might feel it on the lips of your vagina (labia) or toward your vaginal opening.
+Sometimes, they can be inside your vagina, too.

 Advertisement